 Ordinarily a student will retain the advisor assigned by the department chair.
-An individual wishing to change advisors should consult the department chair, the chair will alert the registrar when a change occurs.
+An individual wishing to change advisors should consult the department chair, who will alert the registrar when a change occurs.

 Students are required to choose and be accepted into a program by the time they complete 45 credit hours.
-When a student in the Career Discovery Program has applied and been accepted into an academic program, they will be assigned a new academic advisor by the chair of the new academic program.
+When students in the Career Discovery Program have applied and been accepted into an academic program, they will be assigned a new academic advisor by the chair of the new academic program.